-- 3.3 50% rate relief will be awarded in all cases where the occupier is entitled to the 50% mandatory rate relief. - 3.4 In addition, 100% rate relief can be awarded where the ratepayer occupies a property within a rural settlement with a rateable value of less than £16,500 and where the council considers the property provides a clear benefit to the local community.
+- 3.4 Until 31 March 2024 50% rate relief will be awarded in all cases where the occupier is entitled to the 50% mandatory rate relief.
+In accordance with paragraph 3.2 above, from 1 April 2024 this paragraph will cease to apply. - 3.5 In addition, 100% rate relief can be awarded where the ratepayer occupies a property within a rural settlement with a rateable value of less than £16,500 and where the council considers the property provides a clear benefit to the local community.

-3.5 All mandatory and discretionary rate relief awards will be reviewed every 3 years.
+3.6 All mandatory and discretionary rate relief awards will be reviewed every 3 years.